• Skip to main content

 Can you buy dashi?

-Yes, you can buy instant dashi powder (dashi granules) or dashi packets at Japanese grocery stores, asian grocery stores or online store.
+Yes, you can buy instant dashi powder (dashi granules) or dashi packets at Japanese grocery stores, Asian grocery stores, or online stores.

 Is dashi the same as ramen broth?